garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-container-instance.md

 ## Existing Azure Container Instance

 {% hint="info" %}
-Ensure that your container has a **Private IP Address** and also check if the container is housed in the same **Virtual Network** as the **Bastion Host**.
+Ensure your container has a **Private IP Address** and check if the container is housed in the same **Virtual Network** as the **Bastion Host**.
 {% endhint %}

 ### Accessing container from DevBox

-Follow the Below steps to access your container contents from your DevBox :
+Follow the Below steps to access your container application from your DevBox :

 1. Go to **DevBox**.
-2. You can access the contents of the container using the `curl` command:
+2. You can access the application running in the container using the `curl` command:

 {% code lineNumbers="false" %}
 ```